 Rather than going in circles on the frustrating topic, Zimzod decided to ask about the weapons they'd be allowed to carry?
-He was reminded by the Admiral that they had limits on the weapons they could carry set by the Duchy and could not carry overtly military weapons or equipment except for their single honor weapon.
+The Admiral reminded him the limits on the weapons they could carry was set by the Duchy, and they couldn't carry overtly military weapons or equipment except, for their single honor weapon.
 So, a gauss pistol would be overtly military but that single weapon would be allowed as an honor weapon.
 Other than that, decisions would have to be made if a situation occurred where charges were placed.
 When Zimzod reflected on how many alternate weapons he could hide in the pockets of his duster, he considered talking about taking Mikah and the crew shopping after returning to the others at the suite.

 On that disturbing thought, they considered how the piece presented Aali as an "average citizen" who had been raised to the nobility and was no more than any other Citizen of Regina.
 The talk turned to other discussions and the Admiral did his best to understand the couple, their crew and their plans.
 While Mikah and Zimzod had to admit their future travel plans were not as completely formed as they'd like, there were meaty bits like the invitation from the Duke of Vilis to visit his court.
 Especially since that was on the path to return the cremated remains of a fallen crew member and Knight to his family and homeworld.
 These were the kinds of facts that almost never got out to the public, and perhaps should.
 If presented correctly.

 When the Admiral asked if they had any questions for him, Mikah asked what his assessment was of their safety out on the street, considering the effects of the rumors.
-The Admiral admitted they could not know from person to person who had or had not bought into the rumors or which rumors they had bought into?
+The Admiral admitted they couldn't know, from person to person, who had or hadn't bought into the rumors, or which rumors they'd bought into?
 It was obvious the crew couldn't stay holed up and hidden away because that would look bad and spawn even more rumors on its own.
 Also, the crew being out and about allowed for vid-crews to capture positive news notes to broadcast.
 Of course, that meant everyone was always "on" and had to keep everything positive because no one knew when a camera was rolling.